 Dare he do it?
 There would be no turning back afterwards.
-He tugged the drawer open without another thought.
+But he was Seifer Almasy, so he tugged the drawer open without another thought.
 He glanced down and raised an eyebrow.

 He saw only extra bed linens.
 Not what he expected.
 Not in the top drawer anyway.
 He tried the second drawer.
 This he expected.

 He knew it.
 He knew it would be true.

 Quistis was definitely the type of person who folded everything, including underwear.

 Seifer nodded to himself victoriously while he lightly thumbed through the stack of folded cotton underwear and neatly arranged brassieres.
 Everything was black – a darkness in which a man could dream forever, a darkness into which a man's lust could drag him down to be lost in his own personal hell.

 He removed one of them from the drawer and laid it on top of the dresser, slowly unfolding it to remember how to fold it back later.
 It was completely unadorned and devoid of sensuality, but it was never the clothes that made the girl.
 Not with her.
 Seifer examined the garment in an almost scientific manner before his imagination got the best of him.
 The room felt warm and his throat felt dry.
 He needed to plunge himself into the frozen depths of the Balamb Sea.
 Right now.

 Maybe this wasn't such a good idea.

 He tried to fold the underwear back by following the creases, but his quivering fingers made multiple failed attempts at perfection.
 Seifer returned it to where it once lay and shut the drawer to close the alluring chasm.